European-Unified-ID/EUID-docs/api/README.md

 To access to EUID, contact the appropriate team at The Trade Desk listed below.

->Contacting The Trade Desk for access is temporary.
-When the system is moved to independent governance, the governing organizations will handle access requests.

 | Your Role | Contact Email |
 | :--- | :--- |
 | App Developer<br>Publisher | TBD |